turingschool/mod-0-curriculum/session2/index.md

 Notice that my path no longer includes `book_projects` because I'm outside of that folder now.

+**Note** You never want to cd into a directory above your home directory.
+This area requires admin permissions, and there is no practical use case for being there.

 <div class="try-it">
   <h3>Try It: cd and cd ..</h3>
   <p>Let's try to figure out the following scenarios together.</p>